 These results show that the earliest typhoon and the latest typhoon is as follows.

 In addition, Typhoon 200023 is a cross-season typhoon that exists across two years (in fact it exists across two centuries, or a cross-century typhoon).
 Searching for across-the-season typhoons, we can find 5 typhoons since 1951.

 "True" Typhoon Season

 However, the fact that we have several cross-season typhoons indicates that December 31 and January 1 is not the best day as the bounds of typhoon seasons.
 Probably the best day as bounds is a day such that the possibility of the existence of typhoons is minimum.
 To search for that day, you can use Search by Day to find that we actually have some days that never had typhoons in the past since 1951.
 That is, the period between February 8 and February 14.
 If we take the middle of the period, "February 11" is the best day as the bounds of typhoon seasons.
-We can search the database again for typhoons in February.

 In short, as is apparent in Typhoon Occurrence Statistics, and Monthly Typhoon Tracking Charts, February, not December, is the true bounds of the typhoon season.
 But in reality, this true typhoon season requires special treatment of the typhoon season, so it is more convenient to use a calendar year as a typhoon season.

 2. The Average Birthday of the First Typhoon